 Inflation has also remained stubbornly high, currently sitting at 2.8%.
 Many lower income households are now really beginning to struggle with rising costs, from all angles.
 In spite of a currency move, and substantial fall in energy prices, filling up the family wagon continues to remain inexplicably high, with Petrol prices at around $1.45 a litre.

 The reason we say inexplicably is that crude oil prices are currently around $76/barrel – this time last year around $100 – yet no real fall at the bowser.
 Good job we have the ACCC making sure all is fair and well for the Aussie consumer!

 Interest rates have remained unchanged in the past 15 months, and at 2.5% continue to provide plenty of weight to the property market.
 Borrowing costs are low right now – and will at some point need to move back up.

-More than any single element, this has been driving property prices higher, as cheap money and inflation tends to force investors into “real assets” and by that we mean property and shares.
+More than any single element, this has been driving property prices higher, as cheap money and inflation tend to force investors into “real assets” and by that, we mean property and shares.
 These tend to fare better during periods of inflation.

 While the strength and bounce back from the post GFC lows has been impressive and is without question one of the major factors underpinning the wealth effect and confidence in the economy, it is also a major risk.

 No, not really, maybe, and yes are all valid responses depending on where you are talking about!

 The Banks have maintained “prudent lending” and therefore aren’t responsible for anything bad that can happen from here.
 Prudent lending, by the way, may be no more than an 80% LVR.
 In the major cities, things have run hard but there is the whole supply and demand argument.
 However, that is not true everywhere and extreme caution should be exercised in some areas.
 Take a 3 bed 2 bathroom 1 car home in Port Headland – currently on the market for $1.2m so $960k loan against the property.

 However, is $.12m the right number for this “stunner?”